iequalsone/TypeScript-Generics-Building-Reusable-and-Flexible-React-Components/README.md

 # TypeScript Generics: Building Reusable and Flexible React Components

 Welcome to the TypeScript Generics repository!
-This repository complements the article "TypeScript Generics: Building Reusable and Flexible React Components" by providing practical, hands-on examples of how to create reusable, flexible, and type-safe React components with TypeScript.
+This repository complements the article [TypeScript Generics: Building Reusable and Flexible React Components](https://www.linkedin.com/pulse/typescript-generics-building-reusable-flexible-react-jon-howard-r0nme/) by providing practical, hands-on examples of how to create reusable, flexible, and type-safe React components with TypeScript.

 ## 📚 Overview